Lokesh-TagEasy/Lokesh-TagEasy/README.md

-- 👋 Hi, I’m @Lokesh-TagEasy
+- 👋 Hi, I’m @Lokesh Choudhury, Founder & Growth Strategy Head-TagEasy
-- 👀 I’m interested in ...
+- 👀 I’m interested in Bringing in Easy Solutions to tag Big Business problems
-- 🌱 I’m currently learning GEN AI tools on Media Marketing and ML & Big data Processesing & visualization
+- 🌱 I’m love learning new innovative solutions in GEN AI tools on Media Marketing and ML & Big data Processesing & visualization
-- 💞️ I’m looking to collaborate on Marketing & Development project based on my niche
+- 💞️ I’m looking to collaborate on Marketing-Tech & Development project based on any niche such as Medical, Commercial B2B, Custom ERp solutions etc
 - 📫 How to reach me : Whatsaap on +91 7059256456
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: Loves to Gossip on new technologies !!